-Note: The figure shows the percentage-point change in the likelihood that a 15-year-old student expects to complete a tertiary degree that is associated with a 100-point increase in the corresponding skill score (the standard deviation of the score distribution of each skill was set to 100 for the combined dataset with equally weighted city data).
+Note: The figure shows the percentage-point change in the likelihood that a 15-year-old student expects to complete a tertiary degree that is associated with a 100-point increase in the corresponding skill score.
 Only significant and lasso-selected relationships are reported.
 The international reference is the arithmetic average of the coefficients across the cities with significant and lasso-selected relationships only.
 All models include controls for socio-economic status and gender.
 Data for Helsinki (Finland) are not available.